China can speak with one voice on security via new council, Xi says

 “Establishing the national security commission strengthens the concentration and unified leadership of our national security operations and is a top priority,” he added.

-Experts say the commission is based on the National Security Council in the United States and would increase co-ordination between the various wings of China’s security bureaucracy, split now between the police, military, intelligence and diplomatic services.
+Experts say the commission is based on the National Security Council in the United States and would increase coordination among the various wings of China’s security bureaucracy, split now among the police, military, intelligence and diplomatic services.

-Possible flashpoints for China overseas include North Korea and the South China Sea.
+Possible international flashpoints for China include North Korea and the South China Sea.

 China says it also faces considerable threats at home, pointing to continued unrest in two regions heavily populated by ethnic minorities which chafe at Chinese rule - Tibet and Xinjiang.